 Unconditional Love – BT1

-God’s unconditional-love doesn’t condemn His children to separation from Him
+God’s unconditional-love doesn’t punish or separate from His children

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 According to John 15:1-8, when a Christian isn’t producing fruit, contrary to so much horribly-misleading doctrines blowing through the Church caused from horribly-misleading translations of the bible, God the Father, the Vine-dresser or Master-gardener, absolutely doesn’t “cut off” the branch (Christian) and “let it carelessly drop to the ground” or “throw it” into hell to burn for eternity!
 What kind of person comes up with this stuff?

 Careful analysis of the text reveals that God carefully “lifts up” or “ties up” the branch “in Me” higher on the Vine of Christ to receive more “light” for more nutrition, and also to keep it out of the darkness that causes leaf-molding, and to also keep it away from the threat of rodents and bugs that crawl up from the soil and underlying debris.
 I’ve done a lot of gardening and have known several winery caretakers and that’s exactly what they do!
 This same caring Father God carefully prunes extraneous, distracting growth from the producing branches to produce even more!
 When we temporarily disconnect from the Vine of Christ, as all too often ALL OF US do – come on, be honest, you self-righteous Christians – we ALL experience the “withering away” separation from the zoe genuine-life of the Vine of Christ, but we aren’t dead yet so it’s not permanent, though we start to sometimes feel like it, and sometimes wish we were!
 See the series on Holiness by Abiding in the Vine: https://youtu.be/QUwPDI1FOUo .